 High-intensity hospital care includes Intensive Care Units (ICUs) and Coronary Care Units (CCUs).
 Approximately 60% of Americans die in acute care hospitals, with 20% spending their last days in an ICU.

 Nursing homes, also known as skilled nursing facilities, offer around-the-clock nursing care, although a doctor is not always present.
-There are more than 15,400 nursing homes in the country, housing more than 1.6 million residents, according to the National Center for Health Statistics.
+There are more than 17,000 nursing homes in the country, housing more than 1.6 million residents, according to the National Center for Health Statistics.

-According to the U.S. Census Bureau, just over 5 percent of the country’s 49.2 million, 65-plus aged population lives in a nursing home.
-Residency ratios increase with age: 50 percent of those older than 95 live there.
-Overall, 20 percent of deaths in the United States take place in nursing homes.
+According to the U.S. Census Bureau, just over 5% of the country’s 49.2 million, 65-plus aged population lives in a nursing home.
+Residency ratios increase with age: 50% of those older than 95 live there.
+Overall, 20% of deaths in the United States take place in nursing homes.

 A Patient’s Home

-Studies show that while 80% of Americans prefer to die at home, only about 20 percent do.
+Studies show that while 80% of Americans prefer to die at home, only about 20% do.
 This gap is largely due to the difficulties and costs of caring for a terminally ill patient at home; in most cases, nursing care and special equipment is required.